signalstickers/stickers/README.md

   <img src="https://user-images.githubusercontent.com/441546/105504598-cf62f080-5c7c-11eb-9611-f54599fdea66.png" style="max-width: 60%;" />
 </p>

+### Contribution guidelines
+We reserve the right to moderate and refuse packs or stickers.
+In particular:
++ Stickers packs that call for hatred or violence against people or communities based on age, body size, disability, ethnicity, gender identity and expression, nationality, personal appearance, race, religion, or sexual identity and orientation;
++ Sticker packs that directly promote a brand or a company.

+We also reserve the right to moderate packs or stickers after their submission and acceptance.

+The idea is to keep a family atmosphere: I'd like my grandmother to be able to navigate sticker packs quietly.

 ## License & Usage

 Under no circumstances shall the data contained in `stickers.yml` (or its